Protecting Hands, Wrists and Elbows During Exercise

 If you are having pains in your hands, wrists or elbows, try balancing high and low impact exercises.
 Examples of low impact exercises are elliptical machines, stationary bikes, rowing machines, walking and swimming.

 To relieve stiffness, swelling or irritation, try using ice and heat therapies.
 Too much heat or ice can cause irritation, so use heat in moderation and never apply ice directly to the skin.
+If pain persists, you may want to consider getting therapy for your hand, wrist, and elbow.
 As always, consult a doctor if there are major concerns.

 “Sprains and Strains.”
 Better Health Channel.